 The detached Eco Barn and Eco Cabin (both sleeps 4) have a private garden and a lovely bbq terrace.
 The larger Eco Luxury Villa (sleeps 4-6) has 2 bedrooms (a double and a twin) plus a sofabed.
-The vast 3-double bedroom Eco Farmhouse (sleeps 4-8) comes with a private plunge pool and a wonderful outdoor lounge area.
+The vast 3-double bedroom Eco Farmhouse (sleeps 6-8) comes with a private plunge pool and a wonderful outdoor lounge area.
+Split-level studio Eco Surf Shack sleeps 4 adults and up to 2 childen.
 All have a private kitchen and lounge.

 The kitchens are very well equipped: ovens, hobs, fridge-freezers, pots and pans, crockery and cutlery.
 Basic supplies include tea, coffee, sugar, milk, crisps, washing-up liquid and bin bags.
 There are no high-energy appliances (expect a ring-top kettle), but you can request a microwave.

 There’s a small on-site honesty shop with soft drinks and snacks, plus you can collect eggs from the farm's hens.
 If you’re super-organised, pre-order a basket of local produce: fresh fruit, vegetables, herbs, wine, cheese and jam.

 Beyond the finca, fill your fridge with from one of Arrieta’s two small but well-stocked supermarkets (a short stroll away) or the large hypermarket in Costa Teguise (20 minutes’ drive).

 Arrieta might be a small village, but its main road and waterfront include some lovely eateries, like the great Chiringuito beachside snack bar and Amancer, which specialises in fantastic fresh fish and seafood.